jxzhanggg/nonparaSeq2seqVC_code/README.md

 ### Customize data reader

 If you use data other than VCTK or CMU-arctic, you will need to modify the data reader to read your training data.
-The following are scripts you will need to modify:
+The following are scripts you will need to modify.

 For pre-training: